Anthony Rendon: 2025

-On February 12, 2025, at the beginning of spring training, it was announced that Rendon would miss an extended period of time due to hip surgery.

-With the exception of the 2020 season, Rendon's Angels tenure has been marked by ineffectiveness and injuries.
+Rendon missed the entire 2025 season due to a left hip injury that required surgery.
 In February 2025, Zachary D. Rymer of Bleacher Report ranked Rendon's seven-year, $245 million contract with the Angels as the sixth-worst contract in recent major league baseball history.
 Also in February 2025, Nick Selbe of Sports Illustrated wrote that "Rendon's seven-year, $245 million contract with the Angels may go down as the worst in MLB history".

+After the conclusion of the 2025 season, the Angels and Rendon agreed to a restructuring of his contract, marking an end to his tenure with the team.
+Rendon will receive the remaining $38 million of his contract in deferred payments over the following three to five years.

 Personal life

 Rendon is frequently described by sports media as quiet and modest, qualities that when combined with his strong all-around offensive and defensive performance as an infielder for the Washington Nationals have led some, including 2016–17 Nationals manager Dusty Baker, to dub him one of the most "underrated" players in Major League Baseball.
 Explaining his philosophy on baseball to The Washington Post during spring training in 2017, Rendon said, "Obviously, I want to win, but at the same time, at the end of the day, it’s a game and that’s what I’m going to treat it as."
 He claimed in a 2014 interview with the Post that he prefers watching the History Channel to baseball, calling the games "too long and boring".

 Rendon and his wife Amanda have four children together.
 On July 26, 2018, Rendon took leave from the Nationals for several days to attend to the birth of his first child.
 They reside in Katy, Texas during the offseason, and in Newport Beach, California during the season.

 An avid basketball fan, Rendon follows the Houston Rockets, his hometown NBA team.
 He has maintained close ties to the Houston area.
 In the aftermath of Hurricane Harvey in August 2017, Rendon and then-Nationals teammate Matt Albers, a fellow Houstonian, set up a YouCaring fundraiser page to raise money for donations to the Houston Food Bank.

 Rendon is a born-again Christian.
-He stated in a 2018 interview, "at the end, I want to be more ‘Christian’ than ‘baseball player.’"
+In a 2018 interview, he said, "At the end, I want to be more ‘Christian’ than ‘baseball player.’"